viraj-nikam/canvas/README.md

 ## Search Indexing

-Search functionality in Canvas is provided by [TNTSearch](https://github.com/teamtnt/tntsearch).
+Search functionality in Canvas is provided by [TNTSearch](https://github.com/teamtnt/tntsearch) and requires the [SQLite](http://php.net/manual/en/book.sqlite3.php) PHP extension to be installed on your server as listed above.

 To build the index, simply run `php artisan canvas:index`.